DonnC/jawce/README.md

 ## Setup
 For a quick start - Fork the repository and attempt to run the chatbot in the `example` folder

-> Developed with Java 17+ with maven
+> Developed with Java 17+ using maven

 1. Clone repository
 ```bash